Unibeautify/sparser/docs/tech-documentation.md

 ### Including New or Custom Lexers
 Simply drop the new lexer file into the directory named *lexers*.
 Specify the name of the lexer in the *options.lexer* option.
 Please see [Input](#input) for details about the options object and [lexers/readme.md](lexers/readme.md) for technical guidance on starting a new lexer file.

-The two mentioned steps are all that is required to integrate new parsing rules or new language support into the framework.
+The two mentioned steps are all that is required to integrate new parsing rules or new language support into Sparser.
 It is important to note this only works if the consuming application loads the lexer file into its application.  **I recommend always reading all lexer files in the lexers directory.** For an example please see the *fs.readdir* instruction in the [js/runtimes/nodetest.js](js/runtimes/nodetest.js) file.

 ## Framework
 The application operates as a global object containing a few data properties and methods plus a collection of language specific rule files called *lexers*.